Indian shares flat as gains in auto stocks offset tech losses

 Both indexes gained about 1% in June, helped by declining COVID-19 cases, easing of pandemic-induced restrictions and a surge in vaccinations.

-Indian drugmaker Zydus Cadila (CADI.NS) said on Thursday it has applied to the country's drug regulator for emergency use approval of its COVID-19 vaccine, which showed a 66.6% efficacy against positive cases in an interim analysis. read more
+Indian drugmaker Zydus Cadila said on Thursday it has applied to the country’s drug regulator for emergency use approval of its COVID-19 vaccine, which showed a 66.6% efficacy against positive cases in an interim analysis.

 Automaker stocks were in focus, as companies released their sales numbers for June.

-The Nifty Auto index (.NIFTYAUTO) rose 1.3%.
-Bajaj Auto (BAJA.NS) jumped 2.1% after posting higher June sales versus a year ago.
-Mahindra and Mahindra (MAHM.NS) was up 1.9% ahead of its sales data.
+The Nifty Auto index rose 1.3%.
+Bajaj Auto jumped 2.1% after posting higher June sales versus a year ago.
+Mahindra and Mahindra was up 1.9% ahead of its sales data.
 Both stocks were the top two percentage gainers on the Nifty 50.

 Our Standards: The Thomson Reuters Trust Principles.